erinlynmclean/training_mclean/README.md

-# training-test
+# training_mclean
 testing for training

-This is some text!
+# This is some text!

-- list item 1
+- Data
-- list item 2
+- Metadata
-- list item 3
+- Puppies